What to Expect at the Hospital and Emergency Department During Sick Season

 Hand hygiene and respiratory etiquette

-Please help us prevent the spread of germs by practicing good hand hygiene and respiratory etiquette, including frequent handwashing, covering coughs and cleaning surfaces such as phones.
+Please help us prevent the spread of germs by practicing good hand hygiene and respiratory etiquette, including masking if you have respiratory symptoms, frequent handwashing, covering coughs, and cleaning surfaces such as phones.

 Staff precautions

-Other safety recommendations include staying home when ill.
-CHOP’s employee sick policy requires that any ill staff member must stay home from work if they are feeling sick.
-Staff are required to self-monitor for symptoms and report any illness that may develop while at work.
+Other staff safety recommendations include staying home when ill.
+CHOP’s employee sick policy requires that any ill staff member must stay home from work if they are feeling sick and mask upon return to work for 10 days following the onset of respiratory symptoms.
+Staff are also required to self-monitor for symptoms and report any illness that may develop while at work.

 If you are anxious or frightened to bring your child to the hospital